 Although no cats are 100% allergy-free, there are a number of breeds that fall under the hypoallergenic category.

 The Sphynx cat is well-known for being hypoallergenic due to its total lack of fur.
 However, Sphynx cats do require a weekly sponge bath to keep them healthy.

 While Balinese cats have longer hair, this breed produces less of the Fel d1 protein, causing fewer allergic reactions.

 The Devon Rex

 The Devon Rex, with its short, fine coat also makes a good companion for allergy-sufferers.
 They have less fur overall than other breeds, so they don’t shed as often.

 Dog fur can be like a lightning rod for indoor allergens, giving them a place for these particles to collect, making your dog a walking (and cuddling) sneeze trigger.
 That said, some dog breeds are more hypoallergenic than others.

-The Similar to the Sphynx cat, the Xoloitzcuintli is a hairless dog breed that many allergy suffers love.
+Similar to the Sphynx cat, the Xoloitzcuintli is a hairless dog breed that many allergy sufferers love.
 With very little fur to capture allergens, you’ll only find hair on a Xolo’s head, back, and tail.

 Poodles are also often commonly touted as a hypoallergenic dog breed.
 These pups have hair rather than fur, meaning less dander and virtually no shedding.
 This trait makes them a common breed for crossing-breeding, hence the uptick in mixes such as the labradoodle and goldendoodle.